Dan Williamson: Early life

-Williamson was born on 30 March 2000 in Auckland and grew up in Beachlands, an outer suburb of Auckland.
+Williamson was born on 30 March 2000, in Auckland and grew up in Beachlands, an outer suburb of Auckland.
 He attended Howick College, where he took up rowing in 2014.
 In the following year, he began attending King's College.
 He was an avid athlete, but his limbs were growing fast.
 He had to quit soccer due to chronic shin splints.
 This prompted young Daniel to take up rowing.

 Rowing career

 At age 14, Dan's rowing career began at Counties Manakau Rowing Club with encouragement from his best friend's mother.
 He spent his first year rowing for Counties and Howick College.
-He won 5th in the U16 Single, shocking his friends and family and pushing him to greatness.

 Before attending Yale University, Daniel was the 2017 NZ National Champion in U18 2-, U18 4x+, U17 4x+ and he won Bronze in the U17 4+.
 At the 2017 World Rowing Championships, he won Silver in the M4-.
 He was also named the 2017 Kings College Sportsman of the year.

 In 2018, Williamson was the NZ National Champion in U20 2-, U22 2-, U22 4-, and he won Bronze in the premier 8+.
 He also won bronze at the 2018 World Rowing U23 Championships in M4-.

 In his first year at Yale, he sat in the stroke seat in the 1V to help win gold at the 2019 IRA Nationals.
 He also helped the Yale 1v to win Eastern Sprints that year.

 He won gold in the men's eight event at the 2020 Summer Olympics.

+In his final year at Yale, Williamson was named the recipient of the William Neely Mallory Award, the most prestigious athletic award given to a senior male at Yale.
+The Mallory Award is presented to the senior man who on the field of play and in life at Yale best represents the highest ideals of American sportsmanship and Yale tradition.